- 1 Mister Photon: Any Type of Crew,

 What Format Camera Crew?
 Does if Matter?

-With all the the cameras out there, you can match cameras from the same model, and often the same manufacturer , and a skilled director of photography within similar camera designs can match cameras of different types or formats.
+With all the the cameras out there, you can match cameras from the same model, and often the same manufacturer if they have have similar paint menus and sensors, assisted by a AC or a skilled director of photography within similar camera designs can match cameras of different types or formats.
 There are limitations to matching cameras, such as trying to match a CCD based camera with a B4 lens to a camera that uses 35mm format sensor technology, unless you adapt with a 35mm lens adapter & lens to the CCD based camera.
-B4 lenses are also used on CMOS based cameras with multiple imagers, and this must be done as well to match to 35mm formats.
-There are several tricks like F-stop control, use of ND and distance to your subject can match a CCD or CMOS based B4 type lens camera to a 35mm format lens camera, more or less.
+B4 lenses are also used on CCD based cameras with multiple imagers but have been adapted to some 35mm formats, and this must be done by lens adapter or in the camera design to match to 35mm formats.
+There are several tricks like F-stop control, use of ND and distance to your subject can match a CCD or CMOS based B4 type lens camera to a 35mm format lens camera, more or less, but often less.
+Some cameras use 35mm sensors matched to B4 lenses with the capabilities of 4K, as well use of a servo zoom lens.
+Black Magic and Sony are the 2 foremost.

 Skype us at: misterphotonmedia or Nick Teti (Colorado).